top of page

 There are countless examples throughout Japanese history that prove how important the sakura blossoms are to the Japanese people.
 From the samurai warriors of feudal Japan to the kamikaze pilots in WWII, the Japanese have always viewed cherry blossoms as a symbol of their mortality and the beauty of life.

-Hanami
+Hanami (Flower Viewing)

 Many Japanese families and friends will set aside a time to have a picnic and drinks and will sit under the cherry blossoms together.
 Some even go so far as to wake up at the crack of dawn to reserve the best viewing spots and will stay there for the entire day.

 Today, many companies found a way to capitalize on cherry blossom season by creating limited-time products.
-Everyone from Starbucks to McDonalds to 7-Eleven have produced sakura-flavored drinks, snacks and merchandise.
+Everyone from Starbucks to McDonalds to 7-Eleven have produced sakura-flavored drinks, snacks, and merchandise.
 Needless to say, the season is hugely popular for both individuals and companies all around Japan.

-Tourism
+Effect on Tourism

-As expected, such a culturally-significant and beautiful season attracted the attention of people around the world and as a result, Japan became a popular tourist destination in mid-March and early April.
+As expected, such a culturally significant and beautiful season attracted the attention of people around the world and as a result, Japan became a popular tourist destination in mid-March and early April.

 Most tourists and photographers travel to Japan for the aesthetic of the cherry blossom trees and do not appreciate it in the same way that the Japanese people do, but that doesn't make it "wrong."
 In fact, I didn't know any of the history behind the season before I went to Japan either but that doesn't mean that I didn't know how to appreciate the spectacular beauty of it.